GreenestJ/greenestj.github.io/autopsy/setup.md

 \4.
 Click Done and you're ready to use the pack

+## Other Launchers {#ram-other}

+For other launchers look it up

 # How To Customize {#custom}

 The mod pack has optional client side mods if your computer is stronger you can activate or disable if your computer isn't strong

 ## Errors {#error}

-If you come across errors contact GreenJ or Mr. Danger (who will relay it).
+Before you report anything try reimporting the pack, changing to other launcher than what you used (MultiMC -> Curse \| Curse -> MultiMC), and reinstalling the pack from mega and importing again.
+If none of those work contact Me (GreenJ) or Mr. Danger (who will relay it).
 If you use MultiMC click edit instance before launching and it shows a log in top left theres upload it gives a link please send the paste.ee link.
 If you use CurseForge don't.
 (I will try to help but MultiMC runs more reliably so try using that before asking for support.)